discopop-project/discopop/docs/setup/discopop.md

 - In case your application uses PThreads, please specify `-DDP_PTHREAD_COMPATIBILITY_MODE=[0|1]`.
 Note, however, that this can influence the runtime of the profiling.
 - In case you require a more verbose output of the runtime library, specify the `-DDP_RTLIB_VERBOSE=[0|1]` flag.
 - In case you want to specify the number of Workers available for the profiling step, specify the `-DDP_NUM_WORKERS=<int>` flag.
+- The `-DDP_PROFILING_ROOT_DIR=<path>` flag might be specified to restrict the instrumentation to functions outside the project root directory.
+Functions contained in the given path are eligible for instrumentation.

 ## Testing the installation
 To test the installation, it is possible to execute the provided set of unit tests.